MrGrappleMan/Fynelium/README.md

 14. ✒️ Professional system software support backed by the community and RedHat
 15. 🔁 The integrated ability to rollback to a previous system state

-### The above applies to most distros, but using Bazzite GNOME, Bluefin, Silverblue or any other rpm-ostree based distro is heavily recommended if you intend to use your computer normally for cases like productivity, work, gaming, etc. Even if you want to host a server, using CoreOS is recommended.
-#
-# ⚛️ For Atomic-Distros:
-You can have all the above features, but when compared to any other type of distro...you will not get the following advantages

 Run this script.
 You will be asked questions depending on what your distribution type/base is.
 You may encounter errors, which is normal.
 Most of them are usually expected.

 sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/fn-components/main.bash | sudo bash

 It attempts to greatly enhance your system experience.
 Use COSMIC as the desktop environment with the display manager shipped by your distribution.
-For rpm-ostree distribution users: Do not dual boot, use any Wine related utilities like Bottles/Proton or BoxBuddy/KVM for using distro specific packages.
+Do not dual boot, use any Wine related utilities like Bottles/Proton or BoxBuddy/KVM for using distro specific packages.
-To refresh your experience and potentialy introduce new tweaks, re-run the above given script.
 I expect that you have read this paragraph carefully and I claim no responsibilty to any damage done to your system, but I can try helping!